 Rust, N., Kasser, J. Marker, L. (2015).
 Environmental factors influencing swing gates as a barrier to large carnivores entering game farms, African Journal of Ecology, 53(3) 339–345.

 Roe, D., Rust, N., et al. (2015).
-Are alternative livelihood projects effective at reducing local threats to specified elements of biodiversity and/or improving or maintaining the conservation status of those elements?
-Environmental Evidence, 3: 1-8.
+Are alternative livelihood projects effective at reducing local threats to specified elements of biodiversity and/or improving or maintaining the conservation status of those elements? : a systematic review protocol, Environmental Evidence, 3: 1-8.

 Rust, N. & Marker, L. (2013).
 Cost of carnivore coexistence on communal and resettled land in Namibia, Environmental Conservation, 41: 45-53.